Introduction

 - You're starting out and want to keep upfront costs low

-- You’re running small batches where slower workflow is acceptable
+- You're running small batches where a slower workflow is acceptable

-- You’re still testing film/powder/ink combinations and dialing in a baseline process
+- You're still testing film, powder, and ink combinations and dialing in a baseline process

 - Lower throughput: your heat press becomes both your curing station and your transfer station